Key Sectors

 • Distributed Energy

-Highly Developed Innovation Ecosystem e.g. Acadia University’s Fundy Energy Research Network, Laboratory for Innovation in Science and Industry at Université Sainte-Anne etc
+Highly Developed Innovation Ecosystem like Acadia University’s Fundy Energy Research Network, and the Laboratory for Innovation in Science and Industry at Université Sainte-Anne